-I am a youth development professional that encourages disengaged youth to embrace feelings of anger, discover its root causes, and challenges youth to use anger as a catalyst to tackle social inequities through interactive presentations, academic plans, service-learning projects, fact-finding expeditions, and open dialogue.
+As a youth development advocate, I’ve encouraged youth of color to embrace feelings of anger, discover its root causes, and challenged them to use anger as a catalyst to tackle social inequities through interactive presentations, academic plans, service-learning projects, fact-finding expeditions, and open dialogue.
 Anger itself is not a problem to be fixed; it’s all about what you do with it!

 I attained my Master of Social Work Degree from The University of Georgia with a Certificate in Nonprofit Management.
-I am an experienced community empowerment and program development specialist with a strong track record of facilitating leadership workshops, liaising with community stakeholders, and designing and implementing high-impact programs that have significantly improved student academic performance, bolstered critical thinking skills, and increased youth engagement in community service-learning projects.
-Over the past three years, I have managed programs that train underserved youth and young adults how to cross-reference and analyze data, develop action plans, write professional emails, conduct informational interviews, and plan their very own civic engagement projects.
+I am an experienced community empowerment and program development specialist with a strong track record of facilitating leadership workshops, liaising with community stakeholders, and designing and implementing high-impact programs that have significantly improved youth’s understanding of what’s happening in the world, their communities, and what they can do to contribute to ongoing social change efforts.
+Through this process, I have bolstered critical thinking skills, increased youth engagement in community service-learning projects, and helped young people tap into the wisdom and knowledge their life experiences have already taught them.
+Over the past seven years, I have managed programs that train youth and young adults how to cross-reference and analyze data, understand socio-historical context, believe in their individual and collective power, develop action plans, write emails, conduct informational interviews, and plan their very own civic engagement projects.
 To engage in collaborative efforts with youth that championed their imagination and encouraged them to embrace intellectual curiosity was truly rewarding.
-In the near future, I look forward to expanding my reach by working with youth on a larger scale.
+In the near future, I look forward to expanding my reach by working with youth of color and QTPoC on a larger scale through my love of the arts and other creative projects.
 I have also collaborated with several non-profit organizations to develop fundraising plans, volunteer management plans, grant proposals, reports, flyers, brochures, and e-newsletters.

 My first artistic outlet set the stage for the professional path I would eventually take later in life.
 I started exploring the art of social consciousness seventeen years ago when I decided to write free-verse poems to capture the essence of my lived experiences.
 Before long, I was reciting each poem with a sense of urgency and passion I had never witnessed in any of my English classrooms.
 I thought I had literally revolutionized the art of poetry and story telling.
 A few years later, I realized there was an underground community of performance poets who recited poems with the same sense of urgency.
 Although I was slightly disappointed that I had not invented a new art form, I was more than elated to join a community of such esteemed, thought-provoking leaders.